 How Do Prepaid Cards Work?

-Including a prepaid debit card, you can choose a method of loading money on to a card like adding cash or direct deposit at a retailer and decide how much funds to count.
-From there, you would use the menu to compose purchases online or in-store.
+You can choose a method of loading money onto a prepaid card, like adding cash or using direct deposit at a retailer, and decide how much funds to add.
+From there, you can use the card to make purchases online or in-store.

-Many cards also permit you to withdraw cash from an ATM, earn rewards, send money to friends, or set money away in savings accounts as well as you may not do all this with a bank account, making prepaid cards an excellent replacement for traditional banking.
+Many cards also permit you to withdraw cash from an ATM, earn rewards, send money to friends, or set money away in savings accounts, making prepaid cards an excellent replacement for traditional banking.

 If you have been omitted from banks due to a bad banking history or tend to overspend and have poor credit, a prepaid debit card could be a fantastic money management tool.